 TGbe editor: at P461 of IEEE P802.11be™/D2.0, please make the following changes in 35.3.16.8.3 AP assisted medium synchronization recovery procedure (CID 12427)

-A STA affiliated with a non-AP MLD with dot11AAROptionImplemented that is equal to true and that belongs to an NSTR link pair shall transmit the AAR Control subfield in a frame that solicits an immediate response to its associated AP affiliated with an AP MLD if it has received a Basic Multi-Link element from the AP with the AAR Support subfield equal to 1 and an assisted STA that belongs to the NSTR link pair needs assistance in transmitting frames to its associated AP in the other link.
+A STA affiliated with a non-AP MLD with dot11AAROptionImplemented that is equal to true and that belongs to an NSTR link pair or that is operating in the EMLSR mode shall transmit the AAR Control subfield in a frame that solicits an immediate response to its associated AP affiliated with an AP MLD if it has received a Basic Multi-Link element from the AP with the AAR Support subfield equal to 1 and an assisted STA that belongs to the NSTR link pair or that is affiliated with the non-AP MLD operating in the EMLSR mode needs assistance in transmitting frames to its associated AP in the other link.

 The AAR Control subfield transmitted by the STA shall indicate the link identifier(s) of the other assisting AP(s) affiliated with the same AP MLD operating on the enabled link(s) by setting the corresponding bits to 1.

 Each of the other assisting AP(s) affiliated with the AP MLD should schedule for a transmission a Trigger frame to the assisted STA that is associated with it and affiliated with the non-AP MLD to solicit an UL frame(s) after the AP affiliated with the same AP MLD successfully received the AAR Control subfield in a frame if it does not have frame exchanges already scheduled with another STA.
+If the non-AP MLD is operating in EMLSR mode, the Trigger frame sent by each of the assisting AP(s) affiliated with the AP MLD to the assisted STA that is associated with it and affiliated with the non-AP MLD shall be an initial control frame (see 35.3.17 (Enhanced multi-link single radio operation)).